 Children engage in age-appropriate behavior among one another through the use of verbal skills, cooperative learning, and play.
 Independence is promoted through self-made choices, decisions, and opportunities.
 Conflict resolution and self-control of feelings and emotions is encouraged through the use of verbal skills.
 The beginning stages of critical thinking and problem solving are explored.
 Children also learn about responsibility and respect for the school, classroom, others, and themselves.

 Reasoning and Thinking Skills

 Children learn science and mathematical concepts by observing the environment and manipulating objects through hands-on experiences.
 Opportunities for exploration, observation, and conversation of concrete experiences are given.
 Mathematical concepts explored are patterns, estimation, measurement, whole numbers to 10, sorting and classification.
 Science concepts explored are physical properties of objects, body awareness, life cycles, comparison and contrasting.

-Fine motor skills are practiced daily through coloring, drawing, painting, cutting, pasting, molding with clay, and writing.
-Correct letter formation and spacing between words is reinforced when children use a chubby pencil for writing activities.
-The use of manipulaties in math and science activities also helps develop small motor coordination.
+Fine motor skills are practiced daily through coloring, drawing, cutting, pasting, and writing.
+Correct letter formation and spacing between words is reinforced in writing activities.
+The use of manipulatives in math and science activities also helps develop fine motor coordination.

-Gross motor skills are developed during song activities at circle time and through exercise breaks within the day.
-Each day, children go outside to run, jump, climb, and enjoy a variety of outdoor games.
+Each day, children go outside to enjoy a variety of outdoor games.
 Children also participate in a weekly physical education class.